ALL Metrics

 Participants and patient characteristic

-Participants were further divided into three groups: diabetic patients without evidence of periodontal diseases (Group 1, n = 28); diabetic patients with gingivitis (Group 2, n = 54); diabetic patients with periodontitis (Group 3, n = 89).
-Age (20-40 years old) and sex (35–50% male) were balanced across the three groups.
-The periodontal evaluations were carried out by competent periodontists.
-The diagnosis of gingivitis was made by bleeding on probing (BOP) score,27 while chronic periodontitis was diagnosed based on the standard classification of the American academic of periodontology.28 Participants diagnosed with chronic periodontitis were identified as having at least 30% of sites with alveolar bone resorption, as well as more than 4 sites with probing depth (PD) ≥ 4 mm and clinical attachment loss (CAL) ≥ 2 mm.
+The diagnosis of gingivitis was made by bleeding on probing (BOP) score,32 while chronic periodontitis was diagnosed based on the standard classification of the America academic of periodontology,33 without radiological evaluation to support the use of the North Caroline periodontal probe (UNC-15).
+Participants diagnosed with chronic periodontitis were identified as having at least 30% of sites with alveolar bone resorption, as well as more than 4 sites with probing depth (PD) ≥ 4 mm and clinical attachment loss (CAL) ≥ 2 mm.

 Saliva sample collection, DNA extraction, and sequencing

-Sequencing was conducted using the MinION (Oxford Nanopore Technologies, UK) with a MinION flow cell (R10.4.1) for 8 hours.25 Subsequently, the basecalling were generated using MinKNOW (Oxford Nanopore Technologies, UK).
+Sequencing was conducted using the MinION (Oxford Nanopore Technologies, UK) with a MinION flow cell (R10.4.1) for 8 hours.
+Subsequently, the basecalling were generated using MinKNOW (Oxford Nanopore Technologies, UK).
 For microbiota profiling analysis, we followed the EPI2ME for wf-metagenomic workflow for real time analysis.
-The analysis results were further generated in the form of a report in the EPI2ME for wf-metagenomic.25
+The analysis results were further generated in the form of a report in the EPI2ME for wf-metagenomic.

-Nitrate and nitrite levels in unstimulated saliva samples were quantified using the Griess Reagent System, Promega #TB229, Madison, WI 53711-5399 USA).20 The procedure involved mixing 50 μL of the supernatant with 50 μL of Griess reagents, allowing the mixture remain at room temperature for 10 minutes in the dark, and then using a spectrophotometer (AccuReader.
+Aliquoted individual saliva samples were thawed, and the total salivary nitrite/nitrate concentrations were quantified for each participant using Griess Reagent System (Promega #TB229, Madison, WI 53711-5399 USA),24 allowing the mixture remain at room temperature for 10 minutes in the dark, and then using a spectrophotometer (AccuReader.
 M965/M965+, Nangang, Taipei, Taiwan), to quantify the mixture at 450 nm.

 Results